نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-The Khwarazmian dynasty was a continuation of the Islamic period after the Ghaznavids and Seljuks.
-They were of Turkic origin and sought to erase the stigma of their foreignness by embracing Islam sincerely.
-They relied on the Muhammadian Sharia, to gain acceptance among Iranians.
+The Khwarazmian dynasty was a continuation of the Islamic period following the Ghaznavids and Seljuks.
+Of Turkic origin, they sought to erase the stigma of their foreignness through a sincere embrace of Islam, relying on Muhammadan Sharia to gain acceptance among Iranians.

-After the invasion of Muslims into Iran and the dissemination of the language of revelation across this land, Iranian rulers sought to obtain symbols of the heir apparent from the caliphs of Baghdad, they employed secretaries who were fluent in Arabic so that they could use religious expressions and Quranic verses to demonstrate their Islamic love, aiming to deepen their submission to the caliphate and align themselves with the Baghdad court.
+Following the Muslim invasion of Iran and the dissemination of the language of revelation across the land, Iranian rulers sought to obtain symbols of legitimacy from the caliphs of Baghdad.
+They employed secretaries fluent in Arabic who could use religious expressions and Quranic verses to convince the public of the rulers' devotion to Islam, thereby seeking greater submission to the caliphate and strengthening their alignment with the court of Baghdad.

 کلیدواژهها [English]